MitchDarrow/HHC_2025/index.md

 Members of BerryDunn's IT Security Consulting team have participated in this event the last several years.
 The team uses the HHC for honing and developing staff member's skills.
 Each participant works independently.
 The team gathers once a week for a social hour where we are able to discuss objectives, tools, and techniques.

-The list below is a curated list of the best of class solution for each objective, as determined by a team vote.
+The list below is a curated list of the best of class solution for each objective, as determined by team consensus.
 Each write-up includes the following features:
 - An high level summary of the solution including a MITRE ATT&CK Mapping
 - An expandable section with the detailed solution, including screenshots and code snippets
 - A summary of tools used